open-telemetry/semantic-conventions/docs/resource/host.md

 **Description:** A host is defined as a computing instance.
 For example, physical servers, virtual machines, switches or disk array.

+Note that `host.*` namespace should only be used for resource attributes.
+For hosts' metrics the `system.*` namespace should be used.

 <!-- semconv host -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |
 |---|---|---|---|---|